Developer Guide

 Use cases

-(For all use cases below, the user begins at the starting page, the System is Waddle
+(For all use cases below, the user begins at the starting page, the System is Waddle and the Actor is the user, unless specified otherwise)

 Use case: Add an itinerary